fatfish-lab/aquarium-documentation/src/web/applications/domain.md

 All the event can be requeue to be processed again.

-<$>[info]
+> [!info]
-When you re-queue an event, Aquarium does not trigger the original activity that emit the event.
+> When you re-queue an event, Aquarium does not trigger the original activity that emit the event.
 Its only retriggers the [Action](../items/action.md) items that are listening for this event.
-<$>

 > Example: If you re-queue an `item.created` event, Aquarium will not create the item again.
 But if you have an action that is triggered by the `item.created` event, this action will be triggered again.